sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 1: Getting Around_v2/Fundamentals 1: Getting Around.md

 <strong>IMPORTANT:</strong><br> The second thing to remember is that we built Sigma from day one on a modern cloud architecture.
 This allows us to add new functionality very quickly!
 </aside>

-If at anytime you notice an item labeled **BETA**, that means that the feature is mature enough to be included for all customers to evaluate while we finalize it's release.
+If at anytime you notice an item labeled **BETA**, that means that the feature is mature enough to be included for all customers to evaluate while we finalize its release.

 For example, at the time of this QuickStart, data models carried the beta tag: